 How to Have a WordPress Website that Looks Like Mine

-The homepage is only a scroll-and-a-half (one screenshot and half of another) featuring only the most sought-after info.
-Same with the menu –not every page, area, or topic that exists — just the top areas of interest.
+The homepage is only a scroll-and-a-half (one screenshot and half of another), featuring only the most sought-after info.
+The same applies to the menu—not every page, area, or topic that exists, but only the top places of interest.

 New Look & Focus

-I never know when I’m going to flip my look.
-So no matter how much in love I was with the latest theme, it will eventually start bugging me.
-In addition, this time, I needed an updated theme that would cater not only to the layout that the data indicated visitors were looking for, but we also have the Google Page Experience Update algo rolling out through August to consider.
-And let’s not forget WordPress 5.8 coming out later this month.
+In addition, this time, I needed an updated theme that would cater not only to the layout that the data indicated visitors were looking for, but we also had the Google Page Experience Update algo rolling out at the time to consider.

-Over the last 18 months, I noticed a direct shift in the type of clients seeking me out, probably due to the pandemic.
-However, there was also a transformation in the level of support they wanted and knew they needed to succeed.
+I noticed a direct shift in the type of clients seeking me out.
+They wanted more personalized, individual, one-on-one services.
+There was also a transformation in the level of support they wanted and knew they needed to succeed.

-The difference was so dramatic that I go in the direction that the data and direct communications dictate.
-However, this approach required that I cut a lot off the home page and menus to make things simpler and more focused.
-You can click on the site image above to see specific notes about the changes I made.
+The difference was so dramatic that I couldn’t help but follow the data and the dictates of direct communications.
+However, this approach required that I remove much of the home page and menus to simplify and focus the content.

 PREMIUM WORDPRESS THEME: